thatone313/MWheeler_CS499_ePortfolio/artifacts/databases/index.md

 ## What I Improved

 The database enhancements focused on strengthening **data security, structure, and integration** between the back end and front end.
+They support the **Databases Outcome** by showing how I improved the structure, security, and organization of stored data to make the system more reliable and scalable.

 **Key updates included:**